immunda/reflex-py/README.md

 # Reflex Python client

-Reflex is an image manipulation tool built for the Web
+Reflex is an image manipulation tool built for the Web.
+This is the Python client.

 ## Installation